pyfar/haiopy/CONTRIBUTING.rst

 **Dummies**

 If the objects used in the tests have arbitrary properties, tests are usually better to read, when these objects are initialized within the tests.
 If the initialization requires several operations or the object has non-arbitrary properties, this is a hint to use a fixture.
-Good examples illustrating these two cases are the initializations in *test_signal.py* vs. the sine and impulse signal fixtures in *conftest.py*.
+Good examples illustrating these two cases are the initializations in pyfar's *test_signal.py* vs. the sine and impulse signal fixtures in pyfar's *conftest.py*.

 **Stubs**

 Stubs mimic actual objects, but have minimum functionality and **fixed, well defined properties**.
-They are **only used in cases, when a dependence on the actual pyfar class is prohibited**.
+They are **only used in cases, when a dependence on the actual class is prohibited**.
 This is the case, when functionalities of the class itself or methods it depends on are tested.
-Examples are the tests of the Signal class and its methods in *test_signal.py* and *test_fft.py*.
+Examples are the tests of the pyfar Signal class and its methods in *test_signal.py* and *test_fft.py*.

-It requires a little more effort to implement stubs of the pyfar classes.
-Therefore, stub utilities are provided in *pyfar/testing/stub_utils.py* and imported in *confest.py*, where the actual stubs are implemented.
+It requires a little more effort to implement stubs of classes.
+Therefore, stub utilities are provided in and imported in *confest.py*, where the actual stubs are implemented.

 - Note: the stub utilities are not meant to be imported to test files directly or used for other purposes than testing.
 They solely provide functionality to create fixtures.
-- The utilities simplify and harmonize testing within the pyfar package and improve the readability and reliability.
+- The utilities simplify and harmonize testing within package and improve the readability and reliability.
 - The implementation as the private submodule ``pyfar.testing.stub_utils``  further allows the use of similar stubs in related packages with pyfar dependency (e.g. other packages from the pyfar family).

 **Mocks**